Catherine22/Frontend-Development/JavaScript/README.md

 ### Promise Race

-You pick up the fastest resolve, and don't care about the others
+You pick up the fastest resolve and don't care about the others.

 ```Javascript
 const p1 = new Promise((resolve, reject) => {